-Finally, the Suppliers Code of Conduct set Eni's expectations from suppliers regarding compliance to internationally recognized human rights standards and describes Eni's position regarding laws, integrity, and transparency.
+Finally, the Suppliers' Code of Conduct sets Eni's expectations on suppliers regarding compliance to internationally recognized human rights standards and describes Eni's position regarding laws, integrity, and transparency.
 It entails obligations for suppliers to take action against modern slavery, child labour, discrimination in the workplace and for the protection of workers' rights in general.

-In this respect, Eni operates within the reference framework of the United Nations Universal Declaration of human rights, the Fundamental Conventions of the ILO - International Labor Organization - and the OECD Guidelines for Multinational Enterprises.
+In this respect, Eni operates within the reference framework of the United Nations Universal Declaration of Human Rights, the Fundamental Conventions of the ILO - International Labor Organization, the UNGPs and the